Meet our Board of Directors

 Professor of Biology, Western University

 André is a Professor of Biology at the University of Western Ontario.
 A microbiologist by training, much of his teaching is currently in various aspects of evolutionary biology including population genetics, systematics, and phylogenetics.
-He has described over a hundred new yeast species.
+To this, he recently added a course in bioethics.
+His research has led to the description of over a hundred and fifty new yeast species.
 André enjoys nature and has served as a volunteer with TTLT for several years.
 In particular, he was part of the first group of members to receive chainsaw operator certification.
-He looks forward to a more formal involvement with the governance of TTLT.
+Since joining the Board, he has served as Chair of the Property Management Committee, Secretary and Vice President of the Board, and now as President.

 Adrienne James, Treasurer